IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-26-internal-bandgap-reference.md

 The relevant point here is that the choice of reference voltage determines the result of both the Analog Comparator and the ADC hardware.

 ## How Battery Voltage Affects Analog Input
 The main power supply to the chip, *Vcc*, is the default choice of reference voltage for analog comparison purposes.
-It should be obvious that bettery voltage cannot supply a stable reference.
+It should be obvious that battery voltage cannot supply a stable reference.

 I say, "It should be obvious..."
 Of course, silly me, I overlooked this effect in early prototypes of the Soil Sentinel.
 As a result of decreasing battery voltage, the Sentinel reported "dry soil" at progressively increasing levels of soil moisture.